Common green frog

 The common green frog (Hylarana erythraea) is a frog species of in the true frog family Ranidae; some sources still use the old name Rana erythraea.
-It lives in Southeast Asia and is also known as green paddy frog, red-eared frog or leaf frog.
+It lives in Southeast Asia and is also known as green paddy frog, red-eared frog, common greenback or leaf frog.
 The last name, however, commonly refers to the Neotropical tree frogs which make up the subfamily Phyllomedusinae.
 These are not closely related to H. erythraea, belonging to family Hylidae instead.

 Taxonomy and systematics

 Long placed in Rana, it is only as closely related to this genus as is e.g. Amolops.
 Consequently, the genus Hylarana, of which the common green frog is the type species, warrants re-establishment.
 Hylarana seems to form a clade together with the similarly revalidated genera Pulchrana and Sylvirana, and presumably also Hydrophylax as well as some species presently placed in Pelophylax (e.g. Kokarit Frog, "P." lateralis).

 This frog has confused researchers for a long time, as it resembles tree frogs in habitus.
 It was initially placed in the tree frog genus Hyla.
 The junior synonyms of the common green frog are: